Warehouse hiriwa, Spotted Warehou

-- Target species - Uncertain: McGregor (2016) outlines a range of work that could be undertaken to make Catch per Unit Effort (CPUE) data more reliable as an indicator of stock abundance, although it is not known when the work will occur.
+- Target species - Uncertain: McGregor (2016) outlines a range of work that could be undertaken to make CPUE data more reliable as an indicator of stock abundance, although it is not known when the work will occur.

 - Bycatch and ecosystems - Stable: No major changes to existing bycatch and ecosystem arrangements are expected.